langroid/langroid/docs/quick-start/three-agent-chat-num.md

 ```

 Here's a screenshot of what it looks like:
 ![three-agent-num.png](three-agent-num.png)

-You will notice that the `repeater_agent` did not have to
+You will notice that the `processor_agent` did not have to
 bother with specifying who should handle the current number.
 In the [next section](three-agent-chat-num-router.md) we add a twist to this game,
-so that the `repeater_agent` has to decide who should handle the current number.
+so that the `processor_agent` has to decide who should handle the current number.